ghc-proposals/ghc-proposals/proposals/0475-tuple-syntax.rst

 Proposed Change Specification
 -----------------------------

+1. Create three new modules in ``ghc-experimental`` called ``GHC.Prelude``, ``GHC.Tuple`` and ``GHC.Sum``.
+   Since this new paradigm may evolve in response to users' experience, we want to avoid committing to an API in ``base`` too early, and therefore choose the new package as the home for the exports of the new entities.

-1. Create a new module in ``base`` called ``GHC.Prelude``.
-This module exports definitions peculiar to GHC that are safe to use in ordinary code.
+   ``GHC.Prelude`` exports definitions peculiar to GHC that are safe to use in ordinary code, but whose API may evolve rapidly over subsequent releases.
    This module is *not* intended as a replacement to ``Prelude``, but instead a complement to it.
 This module is a counterpart to ``GHC.Exts``, which exports many *unsafe* internals.

    This proposal lists several definitions to be exported from ``GHC.Prelude``, but leaves other definitions to be added in separate proposal(s).

+   ``GHC.Tuple`` will clash with the same module from ``ghc-prim``.
+   The plan is to accept that a user of both packages will have to use package-qualified imports for now, and to rename the module in ``ghc-prim`` in a separate proposal, while re-exporting the names from ``ghc-prim``'s module in ``ghc-experimental``.

 #.
 Export the following definitions from ``GHC.Tuple`` and ``GHC.Prelude``.
 (Implementation note:
    These would probably end up in a new module ``GHC.Tuple.Prim``, due to the dependency from